jpomfret/jpomfret.github.io/blog/content/post/2023/ag-error-local-node/index.md

 For more information on recovering from quorum loss, refer to SQL Server Books Online.
 ```

-My first step of troubleshooting was to ensure my cluster was actually configured properly and had quorum set.
+My first step of troubleshooting was to ensure my cluster was configured properly and had quorum set.
 It did - so I should be good to go.

-The problem was I had enabled Availability Groups, either in the SQL Server Configuration Manager, or via PowerShell before the WSFC was configured.
+The problem was I had enabled Availability Groups, either in the SQL Server Configuration Manager or via PowerShell before the WSFC was configured.

 Turns out it's an easy fix - turn it off and back on again, or in this case, disable and reenable the availability group setting.